What Is Python Used For? A Beginner’s Guide

 Python’s archive of modules and libraries—bundles of code that third-party users have created to expand Python’s capabilities—is vast and growing.

-Python has a large and active community that contributes to Python’s pool of modules and libraries, and acts as a helpful resource for other programmers.
-The vast support community means that if coders run into a stumbling block, finding a solution is relatively easy; somebody has likely encountered the same problem before.
+Python has a large and active community that contributes to Python’s pool of modules and libraries and acts as a helpful resource for other programmers.
+The vast support community means that when coders need help, finding a solution is relatively easy; somebody has likely encountered the same problem before.

 Not ready to commit to a course or a boot camp yet?
 You can read step-by-step guides for troubleshooting Python basics like syntax, if-else statements, exceptions, and working with loops in Coursera's free programming tutorials.

-There’s no question that Python is a valuable skill for professionals in all industries.
-Whether you have a computer coding background or are taking your first step into this field, completing a certificate like Google’s Google Data Analytics Professional Certificate on Coursera can help you build the technological skills needed to enter the expanding world of computers and software.
+Python is a valuable skill for professionals in all industries.
+Whether you have a computer coding background or are taking your first step into this field, completing a certificate like Google’s Google Data Analytics Professional Certificate on Coursera can help you build the technical skills needed to enter the expanding world of computers and software.
 With this certificate, you can choose to enter an entry-level role in data analytics or continue building your skills for more advanced roles such as computer programmers, software engineers, web developers, and more.

-KX.
-“Nearly half of UK students see coding skills as vital as foreign language skills for future career prospects, https://kx.com/blog/nearly-half-of-uk-students-see-coding-skills-as-vital-as-foreign-language-skills-for-future-career-prospects/.”
-Accessed August 30, 2023.
+Python 3 is considered more up-to-date and has overtaken Python 2 in popularity.
+JetBrains, a software development company, found that only 3 per cent of surveyed Python users still work with Python 2.
+Python 2 was sunsetted in January 2020, so it will no longer be updated with bug fixes, security patches, or new features 3.

+Learning the basics of Python can take anywhere from a few weeks to a few months, depending on what you want to learn and how frequently you learn.
+But since Python has so many uses—and tools to support those uses—you can spend years learning its different applications.
+Knowing what tasks you want to accomplish and if you wish to use Python professionally can determine how long your Python journey will be.

 Editorial Team